-Place the chickpeas in a large bowl and add extra virgin olive oil, lemon juice, salt, pepper, garlic, and parsley.
-Toss to combine.
+In a large bowl, whisk together olive oil, lemon juice, salt, pepper, and garlic.
+Add in chickpeas and parsley and toss to combine.
 Cover and refrigerate for at least an hour.***

 Gently stir salad and fold in crumbled Feta.
 Season to taste with additional salt and pepper and serve.

-*Either canned or dried chickpeas can be used as a starting point here with delicious results; it's up to your personal preferences and what's handy in your pantry.
+*Either canned or dried chickpeas can be used as a starting point here with good results; it's up to your personal preferences and what's handy in your pantry.

 **I always use 5 tablespoons of extra virgin olive oil for the brand of chickpeas I buy, but less plump chickpeas sometimes only need 4 tablespoons (or 1/4 cup).
-(That's not to say that a little residual lemon-garlic olive oil in the bowl is a bad thing, especially if you have dipping bread around!)
+(That's not to say that residual lemon-garlic olive oil in the bowl is a bad thing, especially if you have dipping bread around!)
 Less olive oil will also make the salad a little bit more "lemony."
-Adjust the olive oil to taste.
+Adjust the olive oil and lemon juice to taste.